Ensoniq VFX

+Both the VFX and VFX-SD were discontinued sometime in the 1990s.

 Synthesis types

 The VFX employed 3 types of synthesis: Transwave Wavetable Synthesis, Sample playback and Subtractive Synthesis.
-The Transwaves gave the VFX a unique sound as the only other instruments (at the time) using wavetable synthesis were the Waldorf Microwave and PPG Wave machines.
+The Transwaves gave the VFX a unique sound as the only other instruments (at the time) using wavetable synthesis were the Sequential Pro VS, Waldorf Microwave and PPG Wave machines.
 The wavetable positions and directions of scan could be modulated in a variety of ways, giving a very animated and "alive" sound when programmed correctly.
 Transwaves are also the only way to get the typical resonance sound since the filters of the VFX did not have a resonance parameter.
 The waveforms in the original VFX and early VFX-SD synths are 16-bit resolution with a sample frequency of approximately 39 kHz.
 They covered the standard list of piano, bass, guitar, string and solo varieties, as well as many others, all to Ensoniq's high quality.
 The VFX can be very deep and atmospheric by combining the waveforms themselves; however, a single sound can contain up to 6 oscillators at a time, providing for some complex layered and detuned sounds.
 The voice structuring, comprehensive matrix modulation, controller keyboard settings and performance capabilities are pretty advanced and versatile for a synthesizer of this vintage.